Courses

 0247 Special Topics in Analytical Chemistry.
 Selected topics of contemporary interest in analytical and instrumental chemistry.
 Three lectures.
 Prerequisite: consent.
 Two courses.

-0257, 0258 Special Topics in Organic Chemistry.
-Selected topics of contemporary interest in organic chemistry.
+0248 Special Topics in Analytical Chemistry.
+Selected topics of contemporary interest in analytical and instrumental chemistry.
 Three lectures.
 Prerequisite: consent.
 Two courses.

 0267, 0268 Special Topics in Inorganic Chemistry.
 Selected topics of contemporary interest in inorganic chemistry.
 Three lectures.
 Prerequisite: consent.
 Two courses.